Why is my bank transfer delayed? 6 potential reasons

 6. There’s sometimes just…missing paperwork

-Sometimes as much as you want to pinpoint the cause of your delay, you simply don’t know what’s going on behind the scenes of your international transfer’s journey.
+Sometimes, as much as you want to pinpoint the cause of your delay, you don’t know what’s going on behind the scenes of your international transfer’s journey.

 Depending on where you’re sending money, different countries have their own unique regulations, rules, and required documentation.

-China, for example, requires proof that the source of the money is legal and it has been legally obtained.
+China, for example, requires proof that the source of the money is legal and has been obtained legally.

 Humans fill out the paperwork for these different requirements, which means there is always a chance for error.
-Even if everything on your end is perfect, there is no way to make sure that each form is correctly filled out or properly filed.
+Even if everything on your end is perfect, there's no way to ensure that each form is correctly filled out or properly filed.

 Missing documentation or information on a form can lead to significant delays in your payments, so it’s something to factor in if time is of the essence.